Y-Xiang-hub/A-Copyright-Protection-Method-in-Big-Data-Trade/README.md

         pages = {102953},
         year = {2021},
         doi = {https://doi.org/10.1016/j.jnca.2020.102953},
-        author = {Yuexin Xiang and Wei Ren and Tiantian Li and Xianghan Zheng and Tianqing Zhu and Kim-Kwang Raymond Choo}, }
+        author = {Yuexin Xiang and Wei Ren and Tiantian Li and Xianghan Zheng and Tianqing Zhu and Kim-Kwang Raymond Choo}
+        }

 To further understand how our code works, you can see the Directions.pdf.
 If you have any questions please feel free to contact me on e-mail yuexin.xiang@cug.edu.cn.